 Please note that not all these places are open all the time, so check before you go.
 The Creation Station has limited winter hours and Butterfly House is closed on Mondays in the winter.

-Play in St. Louis Inside
+Play around St. Louis Inside

 - St. Louis Science Center: Admission is free, and so is parking if you follow my advice.
 You can have hours of fun without spending a dime.
 Seriously!